 checking the signature of the issuer of the certificate.

-It is assumed that the trust anchor, other CA-certificates, as well as the certificates of DLMS/COSEM clients and third parties held by the server are all valid.
+It is assumed that the trust anchor, other CA-certificates, as well as the certificates of DLMS®/COSEM clients and third parties held by the server are all valid.
 It is the responsibility of the system to replace / remove any certificates the validity of which have expired or that have been revoked.

 Clients and third parties also have to verify server certificates before using them.
 They may have capabilities to verify the status of certificates they are using.
 However this is outside the Scope of this International Standard.